[SC]()

 Fast forward to now, and things look different.
 Elite Hoops has had zero press coverage and no App Store features and yet…it’s made that same amount over the last three or four days.

 I don’t mean to puff out my chest (I know several devs making much, much more — I know several devs making much, much less).
 What I do mean to say is, I think I’ve arrived at a place where my experience is outpacing my previous “indie” desires.
-Instead of chasing a new API, I spend a lot of time these days pouring through feedback, wondering about my app’s ability to grow, and doubling down on the things that are working.
+Instead of chasing a new API, I spend a lot of time these days poring through feedback, wondering about my app’s ability to grow, and doubling down on the things that are working.

 Which is where the aforementioned “big feature” launch came from.
 After a bunch of research, talking to coaches, and looking at my own data — I realized I was in a wonderful position to deliver a compelling practice planner experience.
 I wrote about it recently.
 I don’t want to rehash too much other than to say, it’s gone great!
 It’s only been over a week, but all metrics are up.
 Conversions.
 Trial starts.
 All of it.